The botanical name for Pink knotweed is Persicaria Capitata.

-Like other forms of Knotweed, it is against the law to plant Pink Knotweed in the UK.
+Like other forms of knotweed, it is against the law to plant Pink knotweed in the UK.
 Anyone attempting to eliminate the plant can only remove the plant to designated and licensed landfills.
-Most residential property owners fighting an invasion of the species contact a professional removal service to eradicate the plant.
+Most residential property owners fighting an invasion of the species contact a professional removal service to remove the plant.

 Facts and fiction